innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 ### Deploy AAP

-Create a new namespace and deploy an AAP instance using the Ansible:
+Create a new namespace and deploy an AAP instance using these manifests:

 ```
 cat << EOF > aap.yml